-American miniatures added to the Artists and Ancestors collection since January 2026 include those below; Some items may be amended, and/or more added, during 2026.
+American miniatures added to the Artists and Ancestors collection since January 2026 include those below; More items may be amended, and/or added, during 2026.

 Visitors to this website, are welcome to offer comments, especially with suggested attributions.
 Helpful comments can be added to this post, or sent by email.